 Photos courtesy of Dan Lynch

 As a man who appreciates good whiskey, Dan Lynch thought what better motif for his office than a concrete floor that resembled a whiskey barrel and featured bigger-than-life labels from some of his favorite brands.
-The idea starting churning in his Cajun brain as he plotted a tour of whiskey factories for a then-upcoming trip to Tennessee.
+The idea of a whiskey-themed concrete floor starting churning in his Cajun brain as he plotted a tour of whiskey factories for a then-upcoming trip to Tennessee.

 The whiskey barrel floor

-So in June 2017, the owner of Ashley Concrete Products and Dan Lynch Concrete Floors in New Orleans, Louisiana, sketched out his floor plan and got to work.
+So in June 2017, the owner of Ashley Concrete Products and Dan Lynch Concrete Floors in New Orleans, Louisiana, began a sketch of his floor and got to work.
 Lynch began by grinding the existing floor and installing a grout coat of SureCrete SureTex with Charcoal color packs.
 He then laid out the area where he was going to create the look of 12-inch wood planks as the backdrop for the center of attention, an oversized Jack Daniels logo.

 Once that was completed, Lynch put down 2-inch-wide painter’s tape every 2 inches in preparation to form replicated oak planks.
 He then applied a coat of SureCrete MicroTek and textured the floor.
 The next day, he stained the floor and removed the tape.